farhiongit/c_thread_pool/README_map.md

 The second argument `context` receives the pointer passed to `map_traverse`, `map_traverse_backward` and `map_find_key` (as last argument).

-The third argument `remove` receives a non-null pointer.
+The third argument `remove` receives a non-null pointer for which `*remove` is set to `0`.

 If (and only if) the operator sets `*remove` to a non-zero value,

   - the element will be removed from the map thread-safely ;
-  - the operator **should** keep track and ultimately free the data passed to it if it was allocated dynamically (otherwise it would be lost).
+  - the operator **should** keep track and ultimately free the data passed to it if it was allocated dynamically (otherwise data would be lost in memory leaks).

 The `map_operator` should return `1` if the operator should be applied on further elements of the map, `0` otherwise.